• Skip to primary navigation

 • ×

-It doesn’t get much more comforting than a bowlful of warm and creamy vegan mashed potatoes.
-They’re simple to make, inexpensive, and fast.
-When you need a side dish that will please the whole family, this is the way to go.
-Vegan and gluten free.
+It doesn't get much more comforting than a bowlful of warm and creamy vegan mashed potatoes.
+With just 4 simple ingredients, this side dish is fast, budget-friendly, and loved by the whole family.

 I always have a bag of Russet potatoes on hand.
 They're an inexpensive pantry staple that's rife with meal options.